mblitherland/litretro/README.md

 ## Todos

-- 2: View all retros (rather than just 6 most recent)
-- 4: Search retros (?
-On what?)
-- 7: Maybe an option to hide the votes of others on the voting page(?)
 - 14: Maybe have each card come up on its own discussion page(?)
 - 17: The "move to next phase" modal should darken the background, but bootstrap doesn't like how I add it
 - 20: Mark cards "complete" once they've been discussed to clear up that view...
 - 25: Detailed summary with information about card and comment creators
+- 34: A user can delete their comments
 - 40: Does the remove link go to the wrong comment on the discussion page with multiple users?
 (YES)
 - 41: Just to keep in mind, forms should really provide more feedback
-- 42: Restore the ability to remove comments from the discussion page (see 40)
+- 42: Restore the ability to remove comments from the discussion page (see 34, 40)

 ## Todoings